-Francis O’Neill is a Manchester born artist who lives in Oxford.
+Francis O’Neill is a Manchester born artist who lives in Binsey in Oxford.
 He graduated from Edinburgh College of Art in 2000.
 In 2003 he won a scholarship from the Salford Sports and Arts Trust before becoming Artist in Residence, first at Chenderit School in Banbury in 2003-4, and then at St.Mary’s School in Wantage in 2004-05 where he became Figure Drawing Tutor.
-The success of these residencies led to Francis writing and presenting the television pilot “What’s so great about Turner?” (http://www.youtube.com/watch?v=Kaew7lyhUI8).
+The success of these residencies led to Francis writing and presenting the television pilot “What’s so great about Turner?” for the BBC (http://www.youtube.com/watch?v=Kaew7lyhUI8).

 In 2006 Francis won a worldwide award for figure painting from the Elizabeth Greenshields Foundation.